 - There are no meta data tags in your header.
 Meta data are used by Search Engines to display keyword and description information about your site and each of your pages.
 I recommend loading up a couple of plugins to assist you with setting your keywords and description meta tags!

 - Your RSS feed icon is nicely positioned!
 To be sure you’re attracting readership with your RSS feed, I’d recommend signing up for FeedPress and loading up the Feedburner WordPress plugin.

 - To assist Search Engines in navigating your blog much easier, I would highly recommend loading up a Sitemap generator plugin.
 My favorite is actually the beta version – it runs great and I’ve never had a problem.
 Since your blog is in a subdirectory, when you build your sitemap be sure to update your robots.txt file with the location of where to find it:

-If you run into trouble, sign up with Google Webmasters to get some tips!
+If you run into trouble, sign up with Google Search Console to get some tips!

 - Who’s Linda Lee?
 Where’s a picture?
 Where are any pictures?
 Blogging is as much a visual experience as a reading one.
 People tend to connect well to people, not text.
 I don’t have a picture on my header because I’m a narcissist… I have it there so you can remember my face and perhaps trust me a little more.

 - I would also sprinkle your posts with clipart or images to differentiate it from other blogs and provide a little more insight to your content.
 Utilize bullets and headers (h2, h3) within your content so that readers can scan it easier.

 Linda, you’re doing a fantastic job with such a young blog.
 You need not throw all of these improvements at it overnight – take your time.
 It appears you’re enjoying your writing and it’s personable and informative.
 Keep it up and add a couple of these tweaks over time – you’ll get a boost in readership and in search engine findability.